 Throughout the course of the year, we will be running sessions for parents/carers wanting to help their child with work at home.
 We already have an ICT group for adults in the community, some of whom are parents wishing to improve their own basic technology skills.

-As Year 11 students in particular are approaching the onset of their end of year formal examinations, please ensure that your child attends all of the intervention sessions after school and during February half term and Easter.
+As Year 11 students in particular are approaching the onset of their end of year formal examinations, please ensure that your child attends all of the intervention sessions after school and those planned for February half term and Easter 2018.

 Improve the quality of Leadership of all levels

-This team is successfully improving teaching, learning and assessment as acknowledged in the recent Local Authority monitoring visit, the Bright Futures Educational Trust subject reviews, Challenge Partners review, Pupil Premium review and Review of Governance, all completed since September 2015.
+This team is successfully improving teaching, learning and assessment as acknowledged in the recent Local Authority monitoring visit, the Bright Futures Educational Trust subject reviews, Challenge Partners review, Pupil Premium review and Review of Governance.
 All suggested ways forward have been incorporated into the Academy’s Action Plan.

 What can you do?